-FDA regulations for CBD in food and beverages may be just around the corner, according to recent headlines.
+FDA regulations for CBD in food and beverages may be just around the corner, according to recent CBD headlines.
 Agency officials from the US Food and Drug Administration recently announced plans for publishing their recommendations on CBD as a novel food ingredient citing concerns over long-term consumption.
 However, FDA regulations have yet to be seen.

 The news has seemingly put producers and investors on edge as stock prices of US-list companies dropped between five and nine percent.